Naval Air Station (NAS) Oceana

 Virginia has not established any state-specific action levels for PFAS.

 DASN (EI&E) Policy Memorandum, October 21, 2014

-Because of Navy releases impacting PWSs tested under the UCMR3, the Navy issued a policy in October 2014, requiring on-Base drinking water sampling for PFOA and PFOS for bases where groundwater was used as drinking water and PFAS could have been released nearby in the past.
+Because of Navy releases impacting PWSs tested under the UCMR3, the Navy issued a policy in October 2014, requiring on-installation drinking water sampling for PFOA and PFOS for bases where groundwater was used as drinking water and PFAS could have been released nearby in the past.
 Installations that were not required to sample finished drinking water under UCMR3 that produce drinking water from on-installation groundwater sources and have an identified or suspected PFAS release within approximately 1-mile upgradient to the drinking water source were required to sample their finished drinking water by December 2015.

 Chief of Naval Operations Policy Memo, September 14, 2015